car-buying habits

 Lenders who look at the personal assets of high-net-worth individuals may make certain creditworthy assumptions about their finances.
 But according to Chicago loan refinancing firm Auto Approve, theorizing about personal wealth based on car-buying habits may be unwise.

-Business theorist and writer Thomas J. Stanley reported that the vehicles that wealthy people drive aren’t always Lamborghinis and Rolls Royces.
+Business theorist and writer Thomas J. Stanley reported that the vehicles that wealthy people drive aren’t always Lamborghinis and Rolls-Royces.
 Many wealthy car buyers chose affordable cars and brands at much lower price points.

 Surprising Car Brand Preferences of the Wealthy